If you’re on the market for a smart speaker with Amazon Alexa built-in, the options are greater than ever before.

 The original generations of Amazon’s Echo devices included Alexa built-in as standard, but were somewhat lacking in the audio output department, really requiring connection to a dedicated speaker system to benefit from high quality audio.

-The second of these two developments has seen brands with a real pedigree in audio excellence (think Bose, Sonos, Marshall etc) enter the smart home scene, integrating Alexa’s intelligence into high-end performance hardware for delivering a high-quality audible experience.
+The second of these two developments has seen brands with a real pedigree in audio excellence (think Bose, Sonos, Marshall etc) enter the smart home scene, integrating Alexa’s intelligence and connectivity into high-end performance hardware for delivering a premium-quality audible experience.

 The Best Amazon Smart Speakers